Suzuki Babies: Getting Started

 There are many babies music classes out there to choose from.
 What makes the Suzuki Babies classes so special?
 Our classes:

-The SECE class structure, in addition to teaching rhythmic and melodic awareness, helps develop important life skills such as:
+The SECE class structure, in addition to teaching rhythmic and melodic awareness, also builds important life skills such as:

-- Experiencing social interactions with classmates at other developmental levels
+- Social interactions with classmates at other developmental levels

 SECE classes include moments of only instrumental sounds.
 This focuses the children’s attention on musical cues.
 These cues are used to transition from one activity to another, and the children learn to anticipate them.
 Also, SECE teachers are trained to keep verbal directions to a minimum so that families are constantly immersed in vocal or instrumental music.